boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : A provider uses a provider network to interconnect customer sites.
 This document assumes that the provider network is based on IP or MPLS.

 Customer Edge (CE):
-: A device that provides logical connectivity to the provider network.
+: A function that provides logical connectivity to the provider network.
 The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit (AC).
 Examples of CEs include TN components (e.g., router, switch, and firewalls) and also 5G NFs (i.e., an element of the 5G domain such as Centralized Unit (CU), Distributed Unit (DU), or User Plane Function (UPF)).
-: This document generalizes the definition of a CE with the introduction of Distributed CEs in {{sec-distributed}}.
+: This document generalizes the definition of a CE with the introduction of "Distributed CE" in {{sec-distributed}}.

 Provider Edge (PE):
 : A device managed by a provider that is connected to a CE.
 The connectivity between a CE and a PE is achieved using one or multiple ACs.
-: This document generalizes the PE definition with the introduction of Distributed PEs in {{sec-distributed}}.
+: This document generalizes the PE definition with the introduction of "Distributed PE" in {{sec-distributed}}.

 Attachment Circuit (AC):
 : The logical connection that attaches a CE to a PE.
 A CE is connected to a PE via one or multiple ACs.
 An AC is technology-specific.
-For consistency with the AC data models terminology (e.g., {{?I-D.ietf-opsawg-teas-attachment-circuit}} and {{?I-D.ietf-opsawg-ntw-attachment-circuit}}), this document assumes that an AC is configured on a "bearer", which represents the underlying connectivity.
+: For consistency with the AC data models terminology (e.g., {{?I-D.ietf-opsawg-teas-attachment-circuit}} and {{?I-D.ietf-opsawg-ntw-attachment-circuit}}), this document assumes that an AC is configured on a "bearer", which represents the underlying connectivity.
 : Examples of ACs are Virtual Local Area Networks (VLANs) (AC) configured on a physical interface (bearer) or an Overlay VXLAN EVI (AC) configured on an IP underlay (bearer).